Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Overwhelming displays of emotions (read on)

-Emotional Manipulation In Dating
+Emotional Manipulation In Relationships

-Dating is full of emotional manipulation.
+Dating and relationships are replete of emotional manipulation.

 Also see “games men play“.